Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

 \section{Method}

 The general architecture of the proposed methodology is illustrated in \cref{fig:system_architecture}.
-The framework establishes an iterative reward engineering cycle that uniquely integrates the generative reasoning of LLMs with the rigorous evaluative mechanics of MARL.
-The architecture is initialized by a precise task description, while the LLM simultaneously leverages context retrieved from an archive to fully incorporate the history of previous reward attempts.
+The framework integrates LLM-based reward synthesis with MARL-based evaluation.
+The architecture is initialized by a task description, while the LLM simultaneously incorporates context retrieved from an archive to capture the history of previous reward attempts.

-From this contextual foundation, the LLM synthesizes a set of $K$ reward candidates.
-To guarantee computational viability and actively mitigate exploitable proxy behaviors, a formal validity envelope strictly constrains every generated program.
-These validated candidates then drive the training of multi-agent policies from scratch, utilizing a standard MAPPO baseline under a predefined computational budget.
+Based on this context, the LLM synthesizes a set of $K$ reward candidates.
+To ensure computational feasibility and mitigate exploitable proxy behaviors, a formal validity envelope strictly constrains every generated program.
+These validated candidates then drive the training of multi-agent policies from scratch, utilizing MAPPO under a predefined computational budget.

-Following the training phase, each candidate undergoes a rigorous evaluation based on the sparse task objective.
-After selecting the top-performing reward programs, a custom diagnostic feedback engine comprehensively analyzes the training rollouts.
-This engine extracts high-fidelity structured feedback that specifically quantifies action coupling, incentive alignment, and payoff balance.
-By integrating these diagnostic metrics with a dynamically updated archive, the framework systematically directs the LLM to synthesize the next generation of reward candidates ($g$).
-Ultimately, this closed-loop refinement enables the framework to autonomously discover increasingly sophisticated shaping signals, effectively bridging the gap between sparse feedback and robust cooperative coordination.
+Following the training phase, each candidate undergoes evaluation based on the sparse task objective.
+After selecting the top-performing reward programs, a custom diagnostic module analyzes the training rollouts.
+This module extracts structured feedback that quantifies action coupling, incentive alignment, and payoff balance.
+By integrating these diagnostic metrics with a dynamically updated archive, the framework drives the LLM to synthesize the next generation of reward candidates ($g$).
+Ultimately, this closed-loop refinement enables the framework to autonomously discover shaping rewards that improve coordination in sparse-feedback settings.